Oksii/etlegacy/README.md

 Dockerfiles are referring static files for this purpose respectively:
 "etlegacy-latest.tar.gz" and "etlegacy-stable.tar.gz"

+We've configured [watchtower](https://containrrr.dev/watchtower/) to accept HTTP requests to trigger an update on running containers.
+See example docker-compose file.

+For that purpose we include a `playercount.sh` script inside the container, this allows us to perform pre-update checks for activity on running containers.
+If playercount > 0 we skip restarting.

 # ET:Legacy Match Server

 This Docker image will download the required ET:Legacy maps as specified in the